 Storage

-These Cinnamon Sugar Chickpeas are best eaten the day you make them.
+These Cinnamon Sugar Chickpeas are best eaten the day you make them when they’re at peak crunchiness.

-Store completely cooled crunchy chickpeas in a paper lunch bag or glass jar on the counter for 2 to 3 days.
+Counter: Store completely cooled chickpeas in a paper lunch bag or an airtight glass jar on the counter for 2-3 days.
+They will soften slightly over time but still taste great.

 FAQs